danielharrell/open-eyes-lect-2017-18/Open.md

 yet at the same time distinctness, or discontinuity, between inside and outside.

-But this, then, is the paradox.
+But this, then, is puzzling, even paradoxical.
 For how can there be continuity and discontinuity at once?
 How, in this case, is the jar's inside still inside, and not outside, once the lid is removed?
 After all, if we leave the jar of pickles open, they will sooner or later spoil---as if the jar's inside were now outside, and there were no real difference between an open jar and a broken jar; no real difference between inside and outside, once the barrier between them has been removed.
 So what makes the difference real without this barrier?
 In what sense can our jar be open at all?

+From this example, then, it can start to look as if what we don't understand, in our use of the word "open", is how being open is even possible.

 [Back to top](#top)

 ## The paradox of the parabola {#parabola}

-Nor is this a paradox just for jars.
-Consider an analogous case in geometry: [the parabola](https://www.dropbox.com/s/tlziqt2g1dkmwbi/parabola_ex.png?dl=0).
+And this isn't the only such example.
+Consider---at the opposite end of jars, so to speak---an example from
+geometry: [the
+parabola](https://www.dropbox.com/s/tlziqt2g1dkmwbi/parabola_ex.png?dl=0).
 <!-- Spell out paradox explicitly in terms of continuity and
 discontinuity in parabola --> It is easy enough to distinguish the sides of this line, one convex and one concave, since the parabola is curved.
-But suppose we went further, and said that the convex side is "inside" the parabola, and the concave side "outside," as if the line of the parabola formed a figure, analogous to the ellipse, only open rather than closed.
-But the analogy holds, it seems, only so far as the ends of the parabola are extended past any point in the geometric plane, in order to tell, unequivocally, where that point will lie in relation to the
+And tempting enough to go a step further, conceiving the convex side as "inside" the parabola, and the concave side as "outside," as if the line of the parabola formed a figure, analogous to the ellipse, only open rather than closed.
+But if this line remains finite, and the parabola's open end stops somewhere in space to allow entrance or exit, we could well ask the same question we had about the open pickle jar.
+For why is the parabola's so-called inside truly inside, and not outside?
+What makes it more than merely the convex side of a finite curved line? <!--Transition should be: this is parasitic on the parabola's prolongation--> Of course we might conceive the curved line as infinite in length, and our parabola will now have a true inside---but in just the way, it seems, that our pickle jar possessed one when it was closed.
+For there will be no way to get from outside in, or inside out, through the parabola's open end, since this is now infinitely far away.
+So in what sense can our parabola be open at all?

-parabola: on its convex side; on its concave side; or on the parabola itself.
-Yet once we extend the ends of the parabola this far---to the very edge, as it were, of geometric space---there will be no way to get from outside in, or inside out, through the parabola's open end; for this is now infinitely far away.
-So again we encounter the paradox.
-For in what sense can our parabola be open at all?
-It seems that the only way to distinguish inside from outside clearly, distinctly, truly, is by a barrier to openness---even when the barrier in this case never closes upon itself: the open end of the parabola that we can plainly see, but never reach; as if openness had no being beyond seeming.
+And from *this* example, then, it can start to look as if the reason we don't understand, in our use of the word "open", how being open is even possible---is because it *isn't* possible.
+It can start to look, that is, as if the only way to distinguish inside from outside clearly, distinctly, truly, is by a barrier to openness---even when the barrier never closes upon itself, like the open end of a parabola, which we can plainly see, but never reach; as if openness had no being beyond seeming.

 [Back to top](#top)

 ## The paradox more generally {#problem}

+- In this section begin with point that perhaps openness is parasitic on our states of being.
+(Ways of being.)
+And perhaps later conclude it's like an optical illusion.

 Nor is this a paradox just for jars and parabolas.
 Consider the open door we find in Homer's *Odyssey*, that allows the